Application Submission for the 2022 Program Will Open in Summer 2021

 3) Are a current ACH member

-2. Prior to submitting your application: Contact Lindsay Overall with your intent to apply to the program at email@example.com.
+2. Prior to submitting your application: Contact Rachel Poarch with your intent to apply to the program at email@example.com.
 She will verify that you have met all prerequisites.

-3. Submit all of your application materials by September 2019 (exact deadline TBD) directly to Lindsay by email at firstname.lastname@example.org.
+3. Submit all of your application materials by September 26, 2019 directly to Rachel by email at firstname.lastname@example.org.
 Partial applications will not be reviewed.
 Complete applications will be reviewed by the FIT Committee.

 We would like to stress that it is not possible to accept every applicant.
 Senior Academy faculty are heavily committed and will accept only that number of applicants to whom we can guarantee a full and rich experience.